aws-samples/serverless-samples/streaming-serverless-fraud-detection/README.md

 ## Event data inspection and fraud detection/prevention

 ### Overview
-This architecture uses AWS Step Functions to enable real-time Amazon EventBridge event inspection and fraud detection/prevention using Amazon Fraud Detector.
+This architecture uses Step Functions to enable real-time EventBridge event inspection and fraud detection/prevention using Amazon Fraud Detector.
 It does not stop processing of the potentially fraudulent transaction, rather flagging it for an additional review.
 We publish enriched transactions to an event bus that differs from the one that raw event data is being published to.
 This way, consumers of the data can be sure that all events include fraud detection results as metadata.
 The consumers can then inspect the metadata and apply their own rules based on the metadata.
 For example, in an event driven e-commerce application, a consumer can choose to not process the order if this transaction is predicted to be fraudulent.
 This architecture pattern can also be useful for detecting and preventing fraud in new account creation or during account profile changes ( like changing you address or phone number or credit card on file in your account profile).

 ![Architecture](./assets/architecture_event_enrichment.png)

-Note, that you could use [Amazon EventBridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html) with an [Enrichment step](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html#pipes-enrichment) that uses Amazon Lambda to implement approach similar to the streaming data enrichment scenario above.
+Note, that you could use [EventBridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html) with an [Enrichment step](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html#pipes-enrichment) that uses Lambda to implement approach similar to the streaming data enrichment scenario above.

 The flow of the events is as follows.

-1. We publish the financial transactions to Amazon EventBridge event bus.
+1. We publish the financial transactions to EventBridge event bus.
 The source of the data could be a system that generates these transactions - for example, e-commerce, banking, etc.
-2. Amazon EventBridge rule starts AWS Step Functions workflow execution
+2. EventBridge rule starts Step Functions workflow execution
-3. AWS Step Functions Workflow receives the transaction and processes it:
+3. Step Functions Workflow receives the transaction and processes it:
     - Calls the Amazon Fraud Detector API using GetEventPrediction action
         * The API returns either of these 3 results - “approve”, “block” or “investigate”
     - Updates transaction data by adding fraud detection results
-4. If transaction fraud prediction result is “block” or “investigate” - send a notification using Amazon Simple Notification Service (SNS) for further investigation
+4. If transaction fraud prediction result is “block” or “investigate” - send a notification using Amazon SNS for further investigation
-5. AWS Step Functions Workflow publishes the updated transaction to the EventBridge bus for enriched data
+5. Step Functions Workflow publishes the updated transaction to the EventBridge bus for enriched data

-As in Amazon Kinesis Data Firehose data enrichment, this architecture does not prevent fraudulent data from reaching the next step.
+As in Kinesis Data Firehose data enrichment, this architecture does not prevent fraudulent data from reaching the next step.
 It adds fraud detection metadata to the original event and sends notifications about potentially fraudulent transaction.
 It may be that consumers of the enriched data do not include business logics that uses fraud detection metadata in their decisions.
-In such case, you can change the AWS Step Functions workflow so it does not put such transactions to the destination bus and route them to a separate event bus to be consumed by a separate “suspicious transactions” processing application.
+In such case, you can change the Step Functions workflow so it does not put such transactions to the destination bus and route them to a separate event bus to be consumed by a separate “suspicious transactions” processing application.

 ### Deployment
 1. The Fraud Detector model and the detector should be pre-built based on past data.
 Follow [this blog post](https://aws.amazon.com/blogs/machine-learning/detect-online-transaction-fraud-with-new-amazon-fraud-detector-features/) for more detailed instructions.